rocky/python-xasm/HOW-TO-USE.rst

 Some of these can be omitted and default values will be used.
 For the lists like Constants, Names, and so on, those can be omitted too.
-But if they are, the instruction section can't refer to those values by number.
+But if they are, the instruction section can't refer to those values by list index value.
+(List index value is however used in the actual bytecode.)b

 Although we haven't gotten to the exact format of instructions, what the last sentence means is that